rakshith111/Time-Sync/README.md

 - [x] The plugin works on all pages, I've whitelisted only a few heavy pages for now will add a whitelist option in the future
 - [x] Not sure if the autoconvert feature works on pages that use `iframe` or `frame` tags
 - [x] The plugin also edits the `inline code` in StackOverflow, I'm working on a fix for this
-- [x] Due to the nature of the nlp lib I've used it sometimes parses the normal text, working on improving the nlp processing
+- [x] More testing is required to see how the nlp libraries work on different pages

 ### ICONS USED